How a Septic System Works

 Septic tanks should be watertight.
 As waste water enters the system, the same amount is expelled into the drainfield.
 The bacteria that thrive in a septic tank are called “anaerobic bacteria” because they do not require oxygen.
 These bacteria are essential to the proper functioning of a septic system as they degrade and decompose the solids.
-It is not necessary to add bacterial additives to your system, no matter what the advertisers say, and some additives may cause harm.

 The tanks we install are concrete, multichambered septic tanks with filters.
 In our experience, concrete is superior to the fiberglass tanks used by some contractors.
 Some installers use fiberglass due to ease of transport and handling, but in our opinion there is no advantage for the homeowner.

 Why get your tank pumped and how often should you have it done?
 See our page on Taking Care of Your Home Septic System for more information.
 It is generally suggested that you have your tank pumped every 3 to 5 years on a regular maintenance schedule, which will help prevent premature drainfield failure.